enzoggqs/desafio-wealth/README.md

 Vite: Vite is a build tool that is used to serve and build the application.
 It offers fast build times and hot module replacement (HMR) out of the box.
 Vue Test Utils: Vue Test Utils is used for unit testing Vue components.
 It provides utilities for mounting components, interacting with them, and making assertions.

+## Simplicity and Single Page Design
+The application is designed as a single-page application without using Vue Router.
+This decision was made because the requirements of the application were simple and did not necessitate additional pages or complex navigation.
+In scenarios where the application might involve more complex features such as user registration, login, or multi-step processes, using a router would be essential.
+For this project, however, consolidating all features on a single page made the application more straightforward and user-friendly.

 ## Installation

 1. Clone the repository: